 I'd like to thank Alan Shrives for the use of pictures of some of his collection - I'm grateful for his generosity in sharing the pictures, and enabling me to share them with you.

-I'd also like to thank the owners of the website http://www.warton.idps.co.uk/ for their generous permission to use their images of Patrol badges, and Elfowl for her images of County Badges.
+I'd also like to thank the owners of the website http://www.warton.idps.co.uk/ for their generous permission to use their images of Patrol badges, Elfowl for her images of County Badges, and Girl Guides of Canada-Guides du Canada for their images of vintage Brownie, Guide, Ranger and Extension Proficiency Badges.

 And, of course, to the various people who have kindly shared information, research and resources, without which this website would not have been possible.

 I am regularly adding to the existing pages, and adding and consolidating topics, in response to requests for information or common searches.
 There have been several recent additions, and research is ongoing into new topics, especially Senior Section history, which I am hoping to add more detail to soon.
 I've also been offering what help I can to researchers from Australia and from South Africa, to help them with some of the early shared history we have.
-UK Guiding programmes are due to change again in July 2018, so I have started the updating needed to reflect this - more updating will be done as required after the launch on 21st July (as time allows!).
+UK Guiding programmes changed in July 2018, so updates have been made to reflect this, and more images have recently been added to the badges page.

 If you have any suggestions of content you would like or topics to cover, please contact me and I will see what I can do . . .